A novel by Todd R. Lockwood

 (Quickly navigate to any chapter by clicking on the three horizontal lines in the upper left corner of this window.)

-There’s only one person in sight, the guy who tests the shrieking door alarms at each gate.
-Yet another reason to travel with noise-cancelling headphones.
+There’s only one person in sight, the guy who tests the shrieking door alarms at each gate—yet another reason to travel with noise-cancelling headphones.
 Song birds descend on the seats and carpeting to eat the crumbs.
-Squadrons of them bolt up and down the concourse, emboldened by the scarcity of humans.
+Bird squadrons bolt up and down the concourse, emboldened by the scarcity of humans.
 I can’t help but wonder if they’re showing off for the really big birds parked outside.

 Wednesday.
 My feet are back on the ground in Burlington after the all-nighter at JFK.
 I spent most of Tuesday sleeping it off.
 Now I can settle back into my routine, beginning with my morning exercises, then I’m off to coffee.